pythonindia/inpycon2025/src/program/speaker-guidelines.md

 * Have a round of introductions as it gives a chance to everyone to speak up and works as an ice-breaker.
 * As the room is shared, respect time limits and clean up afterward.

+{% aside %}
-**Remember: Open Spaces are community-powered.
-Come ready to share, listen, and collaborate.**
+Remember: Open Spaces are community-powered.
+Come ready to share, listen, and collaborate.
+{% endaside %}

 ---